Back to Our Subjects

 • using linguistic and literary terminology for such evaluation (such as, but not restricted to, phrase, metaphor, meter, irony and persona, synecdoche, pathetic fallacy)

-• comparing texts: comparing and contrasting texts studied, referring where relevant to theme, characterisation, context (where known),
+• comparing texts: comparing and contrasting texts studied, referring where relevant to the theme, characterisation, context (where known),

 • style and literary quality; comparing two texts critically with respect to the above.